opendatasoft/codelibrary/content/generators/listing-generator/zchangelog/index.md

 - Add pagination module for `table` view
 - Add infinite scroll for `cards` view
 - Set a label parameter for the "access to source" link
-- Filters can now have a `placeholder` option, to rename the field label and propose as a placeholder for the select.
+- Filters can now have a `label` option, to rename the field label and propose as a placeholder for the select.
 - Field can now have a `label` option, to rename the field label in the view.
 In `cards` view, the label can be an empty string `''`.

 ### V2.2